Erioldoesdesign/Design_HOSS_PhD/Ecosystem-mapping.md

 ## Interview questions draft

+**Notes:** Split into 3 sections: What you do and the framing with intersectioning definitions, Innovation and open tech, design activities and methods.

 1. What aspect of humanitarian/human-rights work does your organisation do?
   a.
 What part of what you've described are you closesly to in your work or volunteer role?

-2. Why does humanitarian/human-rights innovation matter?
+2. How would you describe how decisions are made regarding technology and innovation internally and with partners or stakeholders? (researcher is looking for hierarchical systems, adhocratic, sociocratic or holocractic mentions)
    a.
-In what ways does innovation matter to you and your organisations work?
+Is 'innovation' well invested in?

+3. What does the term 'innovation' in relation to technology mean to you within your organisational context?
+   a.
+How would you define 'innovation' within humanitarian/human-rights contexts in your organisation?
    b.
+Do all or most agree on the definitions and aims of innovation?

+4. In what ways does innovation matter to you and your organisations work?
+  a.
+Why does humanitarian/human-rights innovation matter to the sector?
+  b.
 To whom does innovation matter the most?

-3. How would you define innovation within humanitarian/human-rights contexts in your organisation?

-4. What does your organisation and the people that work within your definition of humanitarian/human-rights innovation need to feel or know that innovation is being done?
+5. What does your organisation and the individuals or teams that work on 'humanitarian/human-rights innovation' need to feel or know that innovation is being done well?

-5. What processes and methods do you know of and have you used in humanitarian/human-rights innovation in your organisation?
+6. In what ways is your current 'innovation work' networked or shared with other partners and stakeholders?
    a.
+If you're able to say who and what organisations?

+7. Do you work with (Free,Libre) open source software (AKA OSS, FLOSS, FOSS) in your innovation with humanitarian/human-rights?
+   a.
+If you're unsure can you name some of the technology software (and hardware) you use?
+   b.
+How do you ro your organisation learn about new developments in technology?

+8. What processes and methods do you know of and have you used in humanitarian/human-rights innovation in your organisation?
+   a.
 Are there any that you know of that you have not been able to use and why?

-6. Do you work with open source software in your innovation with humanitarian/human-rights?
+9. How is technology, data and ways you work with (beneficiaries etc. use their language) changing the dynamics of the humanitarian/human-rights issues that you and your org care about?
+   a.
+What are your biggest concerns about how technology will change society within your issue area?
+   b.
+Are you planning programs to help shape these concerns or changes?

+10. Is there anyone, either internally or externally to your organisation that you feel is not included in innovation that should be?

+11. Is there anything else related to the topic we've been talking about today that you want to tell me or talk about?

-7. Is there anyone else at your organisation that you think I should talk to about humanitarian/human-rights innovation and any work related to design?
+12. Is there anyone else at your organisation that you think I should talk to about humanitarian/human-rights innovation and any work related to design?

-**Notes:** Split into 3 sections: What you do and the framing with intersectioning definitions, Innovation and open tech, design activities and methods.
+13. In relation to you and your work, what difference do you see between 'humanitarian innovation' and 'human-rights innovation'?

 ## Collaborative board for conversations